raspberrypilearning/robot-antenna/worksheet.md

     ![](images/led-wired.png)

-5. Find the first `3v3` pin and a `GND` pin on your Raspberry Pi using the diagram below:
+5. Find the first **3V3** pin and a **GND** pin on your Raspberry Pi using the diagram below:

     ![](images/gpio.png "The Raspberry Pi GPIO pins")

     The general purpose input ouput (GPIO) pins on the Raspberry Pi speak and listen to the outside world and can be          controlled or programmed.
 Each pin has a specific role.
 To make life easier the pins are numbered for reference.
-A `3v3` pin is for power and `GND` pin is for grounding.
+A 3v3 pin is for power and GND pin is for grounding.

-6. Plug the resistor jumper wire into the `3v3` pin on your Raspberry Pi and the other jumper wire into the `GND` pin.
+6. Plug the resistor jumper wire into the 3V3 pin on your Raspberry Pi and the other jumper wire into the GND pin.

 7. Plug in the micro USB power supply and you should see some text appear on your screen.